Nikorasu-d/rest-api-fastify/README.md

 ### Once you do the Must have:

-You need to create folder where you want to clone this repo, i suggest to create a git folder on your personal user home: ```C:/users/<your_user>/git```
+You need to create a folder where you want to clone this repo, i suggest to create a git folder on your personal user home: ```C:/users/<your_user>/git```

 Then open the created folder and once you are in, open a **Terminal / CMD / Git Bash / Bash** and type: